 Director, Entrepreneurship Programs and Data Strategy

-Prior to joining Polsky, while earning his master’s degree, Lucas worked as a program assistant for Harvard University’s Center for Education Policy Research Strategic Data Project, an initiative that helps connect schools and education agencies to emerging leaders in data science, to improve student outcomes.
+Prior to joining the Polsky Center, while earning his master’s degree, Lucas worked as a program assistant for Harvard University’s Center for Education Policy Research Strategic Data Project, an initiative that helps connect schools and education agencies to emerging leaders in data science, to improve student outcomes.

 Lucas earned a master’s degree in education from Harvard University and a bachelor’s degree in journalism from the University of New Mexico.

 Lucas is interested in the intersection of economic opportunity and education.
-In his spare time, he enjoys cooking, eating (obviously), and running.
+In his spare time, he enjoys cooking, eating (obviously), running, and rooting for the University of New Mexico Lobos (particularly basketball).